CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 After picking a user, your website should display the list of bookmarks in reverse chronological order.
 For each bookmark, it should display the title and description of the bookmark.
 The title should be hyperlink to the URL of the bookmark.
 The timestamp at which the bookmark was created should be displayed.

-Your website must include a form with a text input for the title, a textarea for the description and submit button that allows a user to add a new topic.
+Your website must include a form with text inputs for the URL and title, a textarea for the description and submit button that allows a user to add a new topic.
 This form must be accessible, so for example, hitting the Enter key will also submit the topic name, the same as clicking the submit button.

 After the new data has been stored, the updated list of bookmarks must be displayed (including the new bookmark) for the relevant user.